If you struggle with depression, please don’t worry. Millions of people suffer from depression and don’t know how to deal with it.

 Don’t let depression sideline your life from everything else because that means it’s winning.
 Stay involved even if all you do is go for walks or start small groups to stay active by creating a book club as an example.

-National Institute of Mental Health(NIMH) also suggests that to remain active to get rid of depression naturally.
+The National Institute of Mental Health(NIMH) also suggests that remaining active to get rid of depression naturally.

-Not only will you stay physically active, but it also helps you feel better because of the interaction you have while reading alongside other people.
+Not only will you stay physically active, but it also helps you feel better because of your interaction while reading alongside other people.

 It’s a vital aspect and something that I knew I needed during my depression time but never really had time for.